Holding-Lab/DIANNeR/README.md

 # DIANNeR

 Code supporting the **DIANNeR** manuscript
-*“Label-free DIA-NN enabled RIME (DIANNeR) reveals glucocorticoid receptor interaction networks in breast, bladder, and blood across normal untransformed cells, cancer cell lines, and PDXs”*.
+*"DIANNeR: label-free RIME resolves lineage-restricted Glucocorticoid Receptor interactomes in normal human tissues"*

 This repository contains the R code used for analysis and figure generation in the manuscript.

 ## Figures

-- **Figures 1–7** are contained in `DIANNeR-figures.svg`
+- **All Figures** are contained in `DIANNeR-figures.svg`
-- **Figures 8–9** are provided as individual SVG files in their respective subfolders

 ## Analysis code

-All analysis and figure-generation code is written in **R**.
+All analysis and figure-generation code is written in **R**, and most recently processed using R version 4.5.2 in R Studio 2025.09.2+418.

 Supporting scripts are organised into named subfolders corresponding to analyses described in the manuscript.
 Scripts should run independantly.

 ## Notes